benhutchinson/Data-Visualisation-Tax-Expenditure/README.md

 ###Lessons Learned

-* d3 ; struggled with negative on one library.  hence scope of project morphs to those that have net expenditure at aggregate level.
+* d3 ; struggled with negative on one library.  hence scope of project morphs to those that have net expenditure at aggregate level.................
+* google gauge: All code and data are processed and rendered in the browser.
+No data is sent to any server. wouldn't handle json

 * Initiative.
 There was a lot of data available from [data.gov.uk](http://data.gov.uk) and in a short-project, a lot of time can be easily wasted without direction.
 Chris on our team contacted  Camille Baldock from gov.uk](https://github.com/camilleldn) who gave us a talk and she pointed us towards gist.
 Ideas & initiative are worth their weight in gold.